Special Info for these Crazy Times:

 Here are some examples of things the Disney Call Center has recently told MDT readers plus the correct answer:

 “You must buy all of the Disney Armed Forces Salute theme park ticket that you’d like to use at one time in a single purchase, even if you don’t want to use some of them for many months.”

-This is incorrect, you may make multiple purchases, up to the offer ticket limit, during the Salute offer period.
+This is incorrect, you may make multiple purchases, up to the Salute offer ticket limit, during the Salute offer period in question.
 (This Single Purchase rule was true for the first month of the 2012-2013 Salute.
-I got them to drop it as it prevented repeat visits.
-When I pointed out th them that they were turning customers ($) away they dropped this rule like a hot Mr. Potato Head)
+I got them to drop this rule as it prevented repeat visits.
+When I pointed out to them that they were turning customers ($) away they dropped this rule like a hot Mr. Potato Head.

 “Before a new year’s Disney Armed Forces Salute is announced you can book a general public rate for dates in the coming year and just convert to the military rate after it comes out.”

 Not True.
 General public rates CANNOT be converted to the Salute rate, a new reservation must be created.
 This has always been the case.
 The issue is that the type of room you have reserved might not be available at the Salute rate for your resort and dates.
 This will cause you change resorts, dates, or room type.
 Occasionally this will work and it will be transparent to you, but it is not guaranteed.

 “The Disney Dining Plan cannot be combined with a Disney Armed Forces Salute room only reservation, because a package with tickets is required.”

 This is incorrect, any paid Disney Dining Plan may be added onto the Disney Armed Forces Salute room only reservation.
 A package is only required for non-military guests.

 “You are getting a military discount on your room and ticket or room, ticket, and dining plan package.”